-HIGHLAND DYNAMICS BG2
+HIGHLAND DYNAMICS BG1 STEREO COMPRESSOR

-Perhaps its most unique feature is the ability to change feedback modes between British and American styles.
-Essentially giving you two different compressor sounds to choose from.
+Perhaps its most unique feature is the ability to change feedback modes between British(B) and American(A) styles.
+Essentially giving you two completely different compressor sounds to choose from.

 British mode utilizes a modified Altec 436 plate-to-plate style feedback.
 With less gain, a cleaner, more hi-fi sound and smoother operation.
 British mode is the big smooth tube compressor voicing.

-There is a compression on/off switch that removes the side-chain tube, turning the compressor into a line amp.
+There is a compression on/off switch that removes the side-chain tube, turning the compressor into a tube line amp.
 With the compression turned off, you can drive it into distortion.
 You can achieve different colors of distortion with both the feedback and input selection switches.

-• Input and output controls
+• Input and output level controls

 • Switchable feedback settings

-• 6 release positions
+• 9 attack and release positions

 • Link switch for stereo use

 • Compression HOLD function